PacificBiosciences/ccs/README.md

 ### The binary does not work on my linux system!
 Contrary to official SMRT Link releases, binaries distributed via bioconda are tuned for performance while sacrificing backward compatibility.
-We are aware of following errors and limitations, if yours is not listed, please file an issue on our [official pbbioconda page](https://github.com/PacificBiosciences/pbbioconda).
+We are aware of following errors and limitations.
+If yours is not listed, please file an issue on our [official pbbioconda page](https://github.com/PacificBiosciences/pbbioconda).

 **`Illegal instruction`** Your CPU is not supported.